hashicorp/hcl/README.md

 ## Syntax

 For a complete grammar, please see the parser itself.
-A high-level overview of the syntax and grammer is listed here.
+A high-level overview of the syntax and grammar is listed here.

   * Single line comments start with `#` or `//`